 Kathleen G. Cunningham (2014).
 Inside the Politics of Self-Determination.
 Oxford: Oxford University Press.

-Kevin Avruch (2012) “Context and Pretext in Conflict Resolution: Conflict, Identity, Power and Practice”
+Kevin Avruch (2012) Context and Pretext in Conflict Resolution: Conflict, Identity, Power and Practice.
+Boulder CO: Paradigm Publishers.

-Lars-Erik Cederman, Kristian Skrede Gleditsch and Halvard Buhaug (2013) “Inequality, Grievances, and Civil War”
+Lars-Erik Cederman, Kristian Skrede Gleditsch and Halvard Buhaug (2013) Inequality, Grievances, and Civil War.
+Cambridge University Press.

-Steven Pinker’s “The Better Angels of Our Nature: The Decline of Violence in History and its Causes”
+Steven Pinker (2011) The Better Angels of Our Nature: The Decline of Violence in History and its Causes.
+New York: Penguin Books.

-Joshua Goldstein’s “Winning the War on War: The Decline of Armed Conflict Worldwide”
+Joshua Goldstein (2012) Winning the War on War: The Decline of Armed Conflict Worldwide.
+New York: Penguin Books.

-John Paul Lederach and Angie Lederach for their book “When Blood and Bones Cry Out: Journeys through the Soundscape of Healing and Reconciliation”
+John Paul Lederach and Angie Lederach (2010) When Blood and Bones Cry Out: Journeys through the Soundscape of Healing and Reconciliation.
+Oxford: Oxford University Press.

-Oliver Ramsbotham, Tom Woodhouse and Hugh Miall for their book “Contemporary Conflict Resolution”
+Oliver Ramsbotham, Tom Woodhouse and Hugh Miall (2011) Contemporary Conflict Resolution.
+Cambridge: Polity Press.

-Nigel Young and co-editors for “The Oxford International Encyclopedia for Peace”
+Nigel Young and co-editors (2010) The Oxford International Encyclopaedia for Peace.
+Oxford: Oxford University Press.